In this detailed guide, we look at sick pay insurance and answer a number of questions including:

 Guaranteed or reviewable premiums - Firstly, you'll need to choose whether you want guaranteed or reviewable premiums.
 Guaranteed premiums start out more expensive, but you'll know exactly how much you'll be paying each month going forward.

 Alternatively, reviewable premiums start out cheaper but will be reviewed by the insurer, either every one year, two years or five years (depending on the insurer).
-Premiums are reviewed based on your age and total claims, not on your health and so you won't pay more if your health has deteriorated.
-Premiums can rise quite steeply and so if you can afford the guaranteed premium from outset then it is the preferred choice for most.
+Premiums are reviewed based on your age and total claims, not on your health so you won't pay more if your health has deteriorated.
+Premiums can rise quite steeply and so if you can afford the guaranteed premium from the outset then it is the preferred choice for most.

 Indexation - You'll also need to decide on whether you want to add 'indexation' to your income protection policy.
 By adding indexation, both your premiums and the amount you are insured for will rise in line with inflation (using the Retail Prices Index or RPI).
 This helps to future-proof your policy and will ensure that your benefits rise as the cost of living increases.
 Most people opt to add this to their income protection policy.